 - Hydrotherapy – we have a heated pool and trained hydrotherapists to supervise swimming sessions.

 A good analogy for the intervertebral disc is a jam doughnut.
 Disc disease can involve either extrusion (akin to the jam squeezing out) or protrusion (akin to a bulge in part of the spongy part of the doughnut).
 For dogs affected only by extrusion or protrusion of the intervertebral disc with no evidence of instability or compression of the nerve roots, surgical decompression by dorsal laminectomy may be appropriate.
 This involves removal of some of the bony casing of the spinal canal, allowing the surgeon to remove any bulging or ruptured intervertebral disc material that might be compressing the cauda equina.

-Over recent years, we have developed an extremely effective surgical treatment for dogs with LS disease where compression of the nerve roots is present, and pathological LS instability is suspected.
-This technique involves distraction (stretching) of the LS joint by placing a custom made titanium bolt between the vertebrae, and provision of additional stability using either pins and bone cement or a pedicle screw system similar to the systems used in human spinal surgery.
+Over recent years, we have developed an extremely effective surgical treatment for dogs with lumbosacral disease where compression of the nerve roots is present, and pathological lumbosacral instability is suspected.
+This technique involves distraction (stretching) of the lumbosacral joint by placing a custom made titanium bolt between the vertebrae, and provision of additional stability using either pins and bone cement or a pedicle screw system similar to the systems used in human spinal surgery.

-This combined treatment immediately relieves the compression on the nerves, stabilises the LS junction and encourages the LS joint to fuse, halting LS disease progression.
-High quality postoperative care is particularly important to avoid complications and to allow full rehabilitation after surgery, and our chartered physiotherapists are frequently involved with post-operative management of patients undergoing this type of treatment.
+This combined treatment immediately relieves the compression on the nerves, stabilises the lumbosacral junction and encourages the lumbosacral joint to fuse, halting lumbosacral disease progression.
+High-quality postoperative care is particularly important to avoid complications and to allow full rehabilitation after surgery, and our chartered physiotherapists are frequently involved with postoperative management of patients undergoing this type of treatment.